Santhosh-Kumar-2004/Santhosh-Kumar-2004/README.md

 - 🎯 Learning DSA and Agentic AI and Automations
 - 🌱 Built full-stack and frontend only projects
 - ❤️ Much interested in Learning Generative AI, Data Science, and Machine Learning
-- Currently learning basic code writing in python
+- Currently learning basic code writing in python and also the ML and DS concepts theoretically

 ## 🌐 Connect with Me